About Hatha Yoga

 La Source offers several distinct hatha yoga approaches.
 Ashtanga yoga and Vinyasa Krama yoga come from the Krishnamacharya lineage.
 They involve the coordination of the breath with movement.
 Iyengar yoga comes from the same lineage but its focus is more on proper alignment with the use of cork bricks, cloth belts, bolsters and blankets.
 The Sivananda style focuses on relaxed holding of postures for a sustained duration - "stirum sukham" (steady, easy) as stated in the Yoga Sutras of Patanjali.

 While we highlight the difference between these approaches regarding asana practice, each approach is a complete hatha yoga system that has different takes on pranayama and meditation as well.
-Regardless, all come from the same traditional origin.
 In addition, La Source offers therapeutic yoga such as Iyengar Restorative, Lower Back Yoga, Yin Yoga, Hormone yoga and Pregnancy Yoga that are not focused on the awakening of kundalini but are still very beneficial on a physical level.